mteij/Stripez/README.md

 * **Ancient Tome Aesthetic:** Uses custom fonts and CSS to create an immersive, old-world feel.
 * **Real-time Database:** Built with Firebase Firestore, allowing multiple users to see updates instantly without refreshing the page.
+* **Google Calendar Integration:**
+    * Displays the next upcoming event from a public Google Calendar.
+    * A "Full Agenda" button opens a popup with all upcoming events.
+    * An "Edit Calendar Link" button allows easy updating of the calendar's public iCal URL, which is stored in Firestore.
 * **Enhanced Ledger Functionality:**
     * Full CRUD (Create, Read, Update, Delete) functionality for names on the ledger.
     * **Improved Punishment Tracking:** Add or remove punishment stripes for each person.